 If you need an x-ray or blood work you will leave the office and go to a special location that does this.
 The doctor will give you the information on where to go.
 You’ll need to have the work up done, wait for the results (a few hours or maybe the next day) and then bring it back to the doctor to be read.
 For any prescriptions you’ll be written the order on a paper and can bring it to any pharmacy to be filled.

 Pharmacies are easy to identify in Morocco, they are marked with a green crescent or plus sign.
 One difference in Morocco is that you can’t buy things like Ibuprofen over the counter, you’ll need to ask for it from the pharmacist.
 Need some antibiotics?
 Just go ask!
 There are lots of medications that a pharmacist can dispense without a prescription so if you know what to ask for you likely will be able to get it without a doctor visit – unless it’s a controlled medication or narcotic drug.
+If you are feeling under the weather and it’s not urgent you might try this route first.

 Hospital services and care will vary depending on the hospital.
 In Morocco they’re known as cliniques.
 If you need to go in for a procedure or operation there were several things I found very different.

 - First, you need to supply almost all of your own things like; a drinking cup, bottled water, towels, kleenex, sheets (yes they have sheets but apparently bringing your own blankets is needed), and pillows.
 I’m not sure how much this is for comfort vs. required.
+This will vary from location to location.

 - Unless you request it, pay extra, and make a big fuss you won’t get a single room, even if you’re with a child.
 If you’re alone this might not even be an option.
 When I was considering my surgery I was told my husband would not be permitted to stay overnight with me.
 A scary prospect when you’re sick, can barely speak the language, and drugged up.
+On the other hand when my mom was visiting and ill we went to the same hospital and after making it very clear that one of us was going to spend the night with her they relented and gave us a room that I could stay in with her.

 - You should also be prepared for very different cultural practices in care.
 For example, you won’t get ice chips -ever.
 After our sons surgery he wasn’t permitted to drink anything, not even a swab of water in his mouth for almost 16 hours.
 I found this very strange and can’t say I followed the recommendations.